Explore Environmental Justice Resources

 Harris County is the third most populous county in the U.S. and is home to the fourth most populous U.S. city—Houston.
 If the City of Houston were a state, its 2020 Census population of 2.3 million would rank it 36th in size based on population, placing it behind Kansas and ahead of New Mexico.

-Urban sprawl in Harris County's urban core and in adjacent areas is making the county more prone to flooding due to increased precipitation, its low topography, and land-use change.
+Urban sprawl in Harris County's urban core and in adjacent areas is making the county increasingly prone to flooding due to increased precipitation, its low topography, and land-use change.
 Between 1997 and 2017, approximately 200-square miles of land in Houston were developed and 30% of Houston's wetland area was lost due to development.
 This rapid urbanization and land use change has caused the loss of spongy, water retaining marshes and prairies that helped contain periodic flooding, increasing the city's flood risk and the number of residents exposed to the threat of flooding.

-"Everyone in Harris County deserves flood protection, but we don't have any tools in place to be able to understand where those worst hit areas are and where we have those pockets of highest vulnerability," says Iris Gonzalez, director of Houston's Coalition for Environment, Equity and Resilience (CEER).
+"Everyone in Harris County deserves flood protection, but we don't have any tools in place to be able to understand where those worst hit areas are and where we have those pockets of highest vulnerability," says Iris Gonzalez, director of Houston's Coalition for Environment, Equity & Resilience (CEER).
 CEER is a nonprofit organization "committed to uniting and empowering people to protect and restore the natural resources of the Gulf Region."

-To help create a tool for assessing relative flood vulnerability across Harris County, SEDAC—in partnership with the International Research Institute for Climate and Society (IRI) at Columbia University—developed a flood vulnerability index for the county that captures social and economic factors influencing flood vulnerability at the highest spatial resolution.
+To help create a tool for assessing relative flood vulnerability across Harris County, NASA's SEDAC—in partnership with the International Research Institute for Climate and Society (IRI) at Columbia University—developed a flood vulnerability index for the county that captures social and economic factors influencing flood vulnerability at the highest spatial resolution.

 A multidimensional vulnerability approach was used to capture resilience and susceptibility to flooding, with the acknowledgement that what makes populations vulnerable differs over space.
 The project began with a review of the literature on variables influencing flood vulnerability, followed by meetings with community stakeholders and experts to receive input on indicators applicable to Harris County.
 The SEDAC team mapped and analyzed these individual vulnerability indicators, including percent of Harris County residents below the poverty line, number of single parent households, lack of internet and vehicle access, and lack of a high school diploma.
 A set of 15-indicators was selected and combined into an aggregate index.
 This allowed for spatial visualization of flood vulnerability at the block group level for Harris County and an analysis of relative flood vulnerability across the region.

-View the Earthdata Floods Data Pathfinder for additional information on datasets used to assess pre-flood conditions and flood inundation mapping, including direct links to these data.
+View the Earthdata Disasters Floods Data Pathfinder for additional information on datasets used to assess pre-flood conditions and flood inundation mapping, including direct links to these data.

 Supporting Citizen Science and Scientists through Projects Furthering Environmental Justice